mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 |---|---|---|

-| Nested object | QGroupBox | Value is {} (dict) |
+| Nested Object | QGroupBox | Value is {} (Dict) |

-| Array / list | QGroupBox (orange) | Value is [] (array) |
+| Array/List | QGroupBox (orange) | Value is [] (Array) |

-| QC script | QTextEdit (readonly) | Value starts with "QC", >10 chars |
+| QC script | QTextEdit (readonly) | Value starts with "QC", >10 characters |

 | Checkbox | QCheckBox | Value is true or false |